Elcomsoft iOS Forensic Toolkit

 iOS Forensic Toolkit for Mac OS X requires an Intel-based Mac computer running macOS from 10.6 (Snow Leopard) to 10.12 (Sierra) with iTunes 10.6 or later installed.

-The Toolkit for Microsoft Windows requires the computer running Windows XP, Windows 7, Windows 8/8.1 or Windows 10 with iTunes 10.6 or later installed.
+The Toolkit for Microsoft Windows requires a computer running Windows 7, Windows 8/8.1 or Windows 10 with iTunes 10.6 or later installed.

 Other versions of Mac OS X, Windows and iTunes might also work but have not been tested.